 After breakfast we continue the visit of Kashan: we visit the historic house of Tabatabaiha, former residence of merchants, and the mosque of Agha Bozorg, dating back to 1700 and unique of its kind.
 Our tour ends with a visit to the traditional Bazaar of Kashan.
 We then leave this city for Tehran where we stay overnight.

 Upon awakening, we begin to get to know this teeming modern capital together, located at 1,100 meters above sea level under the very high slopes of Mount Damavand.
 We visit the Golestan Palace, a historic residence of the Qajar royal dynasty and today the oldest monument in the capital, protected by Unesco.
 We continue with the visit of the Archaeological Museum, the most important in the country, with finds that tell the ancient history of the most important settlements that have marked the development of Iranian civilizations.
 We continue with the National Jewelry Museum, which houses one of the most important collections in the world, accumulated over the centuries by all the Persian dynasties.
 We spend the last night of our wonderful trip to Tehran.
 If you need a hotel we can book it for you.
 Then transfer to the IKA airport on the base of your return flight.

-Early in the morning, transfer to the airport for the return flight to your homeland.
+Early in the morning, return to your homeland.